ece1786-2023/Whazzat/README.md

 }
 ```

-✅ The backend is in nodejs, to make it easier to deploy in Firebase functions.

 ✅ [Axesso - Amazon Data Service API Documentation (axesso) | RapidAPI] (https://rapidapi.com/axesso/api/axesso-amazon-data-service1/) is used to fetch products from Amazon.

-✅ Appsmith to host our frontend https://app.appsmith.com/app/whazzat/home-6556f707c8bcd467b929daa4

 ✅ The dataset is a mix of data collected manually and data synthesized using GPT-4 and MostlyAI